Extraltodeus/ComfyUI-AutomaticCFG/README.md

 # Update:

-- Added "Uncond Zero" node: Incompatible with the other nodes.
-Set your CFG scale at 1 and use an SDE sampler.
-Basically showing that these samplers do not need any uncond.
+- Removed and perfected "Uncond Zero" node and moved it to it's [own repository](https://github.com/Extraltodeus/Uncond-Zero-for-ComfyUI/tree/main)
 - Removed temperature nodes and set a [repository](https://github.com/Extraltodeus/Stable-Diffusion-temperature-settings) for these

 # Usage: